vikingJason/5eVaultMain/content/2. DM Tools/World Building/01 Worldbuilding Tools/Ruins and Dungeon Generator.md

 - **P:** Library full of not-book data storage items, Scriptorium or other scribal zone, Chamber related to the topic or field of the data involved

 ## Automaton Servants

 	The ruin is still staffed by automaton servants or other immortal minions.
 Aside from obviously robotic servitors, magical golems, bound spirits, undead thralls, uplifted beasts, or other subject species might be found here.
 Such minions are usually magically bound to their roles, which may be causing them significant problems if their roles can no longer be carried out.
-It's possible that some of them have re- interpreted their roles into something they can do, whether or not it's something they should do.
+It's possible that some of them have reinterpreted their roles into something they can do, whether or not it's something they should do.

 - **E:** Cruel immortal artificer, Automaton leader gone mad, Outsider seeking to suborn them to their sinister service